-2016 Executive Compensation
+2017 Executive Compensation

-In 2016, our compensation decisions once again reflected strong alignment between pay and performance.
-In determining the incentive compensation paid to our Named Executive Officers for 2016, our Compensation Board Members rigorously evaluated company and individual performance relative to the pre-established measures and goals under our annual cash and long-term equity incentive plans.
-Our TSR placed us in the top quartile among our broader peer group for the one-year period ended December 31, 2016 and first among the three large-cap diversified healthcare REITs for the one- and three-year periods.
-In 2016, we delivered excellent strategic, financial and operating performance, including 5% normalized FFO growth, 2.7% same-store cash flow growth and strengthened our balance sheet, as illustrated by improvement in our net debt to adjusted pro forma EBITDA ratio from 6.1x to 5.7x.
+In 2017, our compensation decisions again reflected strong alignment between pay and performance.
+In determining the incentive compensation paid to our Named Executive Officers for 2017, our Compensation Board Members rigorously evaluated company and individual performance relative to the pre-established measures and goals under our annual cash and long-term equity incentive plans.
+Our TSR for the one-, three, five- and ten-year periods ended December 31, 2017 (as well as since 2000) has placed us first among the three large-cap diversified healthcare REITs for these periods, demonstrating short- and long-term outperformance during varied economic cycles.
+In addition, we were the only large-cap diversified healthcare REIT to achieve year-over-year normalized FFO per share growth in 2017, finishing at \$4.16 per share.